 Samples

 This section has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 (Learn how and when to remove these template messages) This section possibly contains original research.
 Please improve it by verifying the claims made and adding inline citations.
 Statements consisting only of original research should be removed.
-(April 2019) (Learn how and when to remove this template message) (Learn how and when to remove this template message)
+(April 2019) (Learn how and when to remove this message) (Learn how and when to remove this message)

 Vorderpfälzisch Westpfälzisch Standard German English equivalent